Scott-Devine/CloudMELT/README.md

 in a list on the right side of the screen along with a "Request increase" link for each instance type.

-# Limitations of current pipeline
+# Limitations of the current pipeline

-* Current pipeline assumes sample BAM files can be retrieved via HTTP GET
+* It assumes sample BAM files can be retrieved via HTTP GET
-* Current pipeline (and MELT) supports only BAM input files, not CRAM input files
+* The pipeline (and MELT) support only BAM input files, not CRAM input files
-* BAM/CRAM files must be downloaded twice, once in step 1 and once in step 3.
+* The BAM/CRAM files are downloaded twice, once in step 1 and once in step 3.